-You must learn how to select multiple files at once using Adobe Photoshop Lightroom before we can get organized.
-This is an essential skill to master since so much of what we do in Lightroom requires bulk image selection skills in the Library Module Grid View.
+You must learn how to select multiple photos at once using Adobe Photoshop Lightroom Classic to use this program properly.
+This is an essential skill to master since so much of what we do in Adobe Photoshop Lightroom Classic requires bulk image selection skills.

-Learning how to select multiple files at once using Adobe Photoshop Lightroom will really save you time when you are culling out your bad photos, or organizing your good stuff with star ratings, colored labels, and keywords.
-See anything that you can do in Lightroom to one image, you can do to a block of images.
+Learning how to select multiple photos at once using Adobe Photoshop Lightroom Classic will save you tons of time when you are culling out your bad photos, or organizing your good stuff with star ratings, colored labels, and keywords.
+You must anything master all of these selection skills because anything that you can do in Lightroom Classic to one image, you can do to a block of images.

-- Command (Mac) / Control (Win) + left click (on the image’s thumbnail) to select multiple, discontiguous images while in the Library Module’s Grid View
+- Command (Mac) / Control (Win) + left click (on the image’s thumbnail) to select multiple, discontiguous images while in Adobe Photoshop Lightroom Classic’s Library Module Grid View

-- Shift + left click to select a block of contiguous images while in the Library Module’s Grid View
+- Shift + left click to select a block of contiguous images while in Lightroom Classic’s Library Module Grid View

 - Command (Mac) / Control (Win) + A to select all of the images in the current view